Evan Almighty: Screenplay

 The film's screenplay was originally titled The Passion of the Ark and was written by Bobby Florsheim and Josh Stolberg.
 It became the subject of a seven-studio bidding war in April 2004.
 The script was sold to Sony Pictures in a deal worth $2.5 million plus a percentage of the profits, a record for a spec script from previously unproduced writers.
 Universal Studios immediately made a deal to co-produce the script with Sony Pictures and have Steve Oedekerk rewrite it into the sequel to Bruce Almighty.
 Oedekerk had been involved with Bruce Almighty as an executive producer and co-writer of the screenplay (with Steve Koren and Mark O'Keefe, who wrote the story).
 The studio later discarded the original The Passion of the Ark script completely, and Oedekerk fashioned a new script from scratch (only he received final credit on the finished film as screenwriter).
 Jim Carrey was asked to reprise his role as Bruce in the sequel and, when he declined, director Tom Shadyac convinced Steve Carell to accept the leading role.
 Shadyac, reflecting on the first film, stated "[Carell] delivered some of the funniest stuff in the movie.
 We thought, 'Why not take that character and spin him off into a different film?'"

-Unlike the first film Bruce Almighty (2003), Buena Vista Pictures Distribution (through their Buena Vista International label) was not involved in financing, co-producing and as an international distributor for the sequel.
+Unlike the first film, Bruce Almighty (2003), Buena Vista Pictures Distribution (through their Buena Vista International label) was not involved in financing, co-producing and as an international distributor for the sequel.

 Casting

 Jim Carrey declined to reprise his role from the original Bruce Almighty and has said that he is "not a big fan of doing the same character twice."
-This marked the third time a sequel has been made to a film for which Carrey declined to reprise his role—the others being Dumb and Dumberer: When Harry Met Lloyd and Son of the Mask.
+This marked the second time a sequel has been made to a film for which Carrey declined to reprise his role, the other being Son of the Mask.